oma3dao/iwps-rfp/README.md

 We will evaluate all proposals in the working group and come up with a draft specification.
 Once we do, we will finally release an RFC to the public.
 So, please read this RFP and join the process.

+Please comment on the paper by [creating an issue](https://github.com/oma3dao/iwps-rfp/issues/new) or commenting in the [Google Doc](https://docs.google.com/document/d/1m6lUNzhqJGCLUPqH_8g3wOP0eiYmZWBj7LGVb_BGE9s/).

 https://www.oma3.org/join